nistorsergiu2112/memory-game-sergiu/README.md

 ## How to play:

+-Download or clone the repository on your machine.

+-Extract the .zip file and open index.html in your browser.

 -The goal is to match all the cards together and win the game.

 -Start by clicking on one card.